loay106/serverless-nodejs-twitter-median/README.md

 # Notes

-1) I decided to use the Standard Search API for twitter for 2 reasons:
-    - It's sufficient: the API search tweets within the last 7 days.
-Because Twitter is a very popular website, 1000 tweets are easy to get       for almost every term provided.
+1) I decided to use the Standard Search API for twitter.
+The Standard Search API searches tweets within the last 7 days so for some terms the function may not return a median.
+I decided to use the Standard Search API because it's free, updated more and because Twitter is such a popular website, it's unlikely to not find 1000 tweets for a term from the last 7 days of tweets.
-    - It's free.